 Whether you're overseeing 15 or 1500 vehicles, managing a fleet involves many complex logistical challenges.
 Common issues like time management or lack of visibility might seem like par for the course but they chew up significant amounts of time and hurt your productivity.
 Overcoming these obstacles will have a huge impact on your operational efficiency and revenue goals.

 Becoming a data-driven organisation alleviates many of the daily fleet management struggles by drastically minimising the time you spend on manual or administrative tasks.
-Increased visibility into driver behaviour and vehicle usage will allow you to streamline any areas of business that are holding you back.
+Fleet management software can increase visibility into driver behaviour and insights into vehicle usage will allow you to streamline any areas of business that are holding you back.
 Here are four common challenges that analytics can help to overcome:

 If you're spending more than one day a week crunching data, you're wasting valuable time when a machine could do the job for you.
 Acquiring, understanding and making use of data can be a time-consuming process, but with data analytics you can set key parameters and track your fleet's performance against those benchmarks automatically.
 Analytics can also eliminate the need for manual processes like filling out timesheets.
 Log exactly how many hours your drivers spend on the job, from the moment they start the vehicle, and free up your staff to focus on what's important for your business.